 Dog Training Tools

-I want to add a few words on dog training tools, as this is obviously a related topic.
+I want to add a few words on dog training tools.
+This is obviously a related topic.
 Tools like prong collars or e-collars get vilified by animal rights groups as barbaric and painful.
-Just like I said before; this is ignorance.
+Just like I said before, this is ignorance.

-Obviously, you can hurt a dog with these tools, but that is not what they were designed for.
-There is one picture that has been floating around Facebook for years, with a dog having injuries all around his neck from a prong collar that got embedded.
-I assume it was on too tight for too long.
-That is, of course, horrible, but not common nor the norm—otherwise there would be way more pictures like that and not just that same one.
+Obviously, you can injure a dog with these tools.
+But that is not what they were designed for.
+One picture has been floating around on Facebook for years.
+It shows a dog with injuries all around his neck from an embedded prong collar.
+I assume it was on too tight, for too long.
+That is, of course, horrible, but not common, nor the norm.
+Otherwise, there would be way more pictures like that.
+Not just that same one.

-If we judge tools—or anything, really—by the most inappropriate use, by the most unskilled people, we won’t have anything left.
+If we judge tools—or anything—by the most inappropriate use, by the most unskilled people, we won’t have anything left.
 It may be a teaspoon to you, but I see a perfect eyeball carving tool … no more teaspoons!
 Clearly, that can’t be the standard.
-If you get to observe a skilled trainer work a dog on a prong collar or an e-collar won't be hard to watch.
-You will see how much the dog enjoys the training, doesn’t suffer, is not being hurt and learns beautifully.
-Obviously, not all dogs need to be trained with these tools, but for some, they are the best way to train them.
+Observing a skilled trainer work a dog on a prong collar or an e-collar won't be hard to watch.
+You will see how much the dog enjoys the training, doesn’t suffer, is not being injured, and learns beautifully.
+Obviously, not all dogs need to be trained with these tools, but for some, they are the best option.
 It is never about inflicting pain, it is always about safety (for dog and owner) and speed of learning.
 Don't make it harder on your dog—and yourself—than necessary.

-Please always judge tools only by appropriate use by skilled people, because we all need to keep teaspoons available to us.
+Please always judge tools only by the appropriate use by skilled people.
+Because we all need to keep teaspoons available to us.
 Judge training by how the dog looks like.
 Is he enjoying the training?
 Is he making progress?
 Does he like the trainer?
-The last one can, of course, take a few hours in the beginning but a skilled, patient trainer will make a dog come out of its shell.
+The last one can, of course, take a few hours in the beginning.
+But a skilled, patient trainer will make a dog come out of its shell.

-On the other hand, if the dog is obedient but looks depressed, he was put under too much pressure during training.
+On the other hand, if the dog is obedient but looks depressed, he was trained using too much pressure.
 You can find plenty of examples on YouTube showcasing quick results that killed the dog’s spirit.
-Stand against that, I do.
+Stand against that.
+I do.
 But please don’t vilify effective tools in the right hands, used with skill and compassion.

 Picking a Dog Trainer